CriscelyLP/Assignment1/README.md

 # Assignments
-This repository contains the assigments of the course: Exploratory Data Analysis
+This repository contains files for the assigment1 of the course: Exploratory Data Analysis